EE Home Page

 WHAT ARE SOME EXAMPLE RESEARCH AREAS/GROUPS THAT ARE ACTIVELY RECRUITING MSEE GRADUATE STUDENTS?

-E. Radio Frequency and Microwave Design.
+F. Radio Frequency and Microwave Design.
 The field of designing electronic systems at frequencies above 1 GHz is rewarding and challenging.
 Designs above 1 GHz require extensive CAD modeling and the highest performance electronic devices.
 Cal Poly EE has some of the best equipped high frequency laboratories in the nation.
 Vector Network Analyzers, Vector Signal Generators, Vector Signal Analyzers, High Frequency Sources and Spectrum Analyzers are a few examples of test equipment found in our laboratories.
 We also have two screen rooms and two anechoic chambers.
-Professors Arakaki, Derickson and Prodanov are key contacts.
+Professors Arakaki, Derickson, Nayeri, and Prodanov are key contacts.

-F. Computational Intelligence, Image Processing, Neural Networks, and Machine Learning.
+G. Computational Intelligence, Image Processing, Neural Networks, and Machine Learning.
 We live in a data intensive world.
 New engineering disciplines are emerging around taking large data sets and making good decisions with the data.
 Our EE graduate program has several foundational courses around Control Systems with multiple inputs and multiple outputs and how to optimize decisions around those inputs.
 Neural Networks are an example control system topology that are used to implement machine learning from complex data sets.
 Image processing is also a data intensive operation that needs to be done in a computationally efficient manner with machine learning elements.
 Professors Jane Zhang and Helen Yu are key contacts in this area.

-H. Signal Processing.
+I. Signal Processing.
 Signal processing is a broad area of study that can be applied to a wide range of problems.
 Example projects include digital filters and demodulation of signals.
 The department has a wide range of software defined radio equipment and also DSP boards that are used as part of signal processing research.
-Key contacts Professors Pilkington and Yu.
+Key contacts Professors HUa, Pilkington and Yu.

-I. Small Satellite System Design (Cube Sat).
+J. Small Satellite System Design (Cube Sat).
 Cal Poly has a very active research group in small form factor satellites.
 This group hosts the annual cube-sat workshop in April of each year.
 Key contacts are found at the link http://www.polysat.org/

-K. Contacts us for more discussion: This listing of research areas is only a sampling.
+L. Contacts us for more discussion: This listing of research areas is only a sampling.
 Give the contact below an email or phone call to discuss how your interests might match our program offerings.

 HOW DO I LEARN MORE ABOUT JOINING THE GRADUATE ELECTRICAL ENGINEERING TEAM AT CAL POLY?